Student Responsibility and Academic Integrity

 Grade point averages are determined by dividing the total number of quality points by the total number of credit hours for which a student has been graded.
 For example, a grade of C in a three-credit-hour course is equivalent to six quality points.
 If a student completes 17 credit hours of coursework and accumulates 38 quality points, the grade point average will be 2.235.

-Although it is possible to attain a 4.3 grade point average, the College considers the method a 4.0 grading system.
+Although it is possible to attain a 4.3 grade point average if an A+ grade was earned in prior terms, the university considers the method a 4.0 grading system.

 Dean's List designees are named at the end of each semester.